Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 The important thing to remember is you’re not alone.
 Many people in your year group will be feeling the same, it’s normal to have some nerves about starting a new school.

-Public health nurses (previously known as school nurses) can give you advice about lots of things, such as bullying, sleep, healthy lifestyle choices, emotional health and wellbeing and physical health problems.
-You can talk to your Public health nurses in confidence that means they wont share any information without your consent, unless they’re concerned for your safety.
+School nurses can give you advice about lots of things, such as bullying, sleep, healthy lifestyle choices, emotional health and wellbeing and physical health problems.
+You can talk to your school nurse in confidence; that means they won’t share any information without your consent, unless they’re concerned for your safety.
 They may have to get in touch with your parents/carers or speak to other professionals to keep you safe.

-Public health nurses offer drop in sessions in schools and you make an appointment to see them.
-If you want to talk to your public health nurse, ask pupil support or your school reception and they will tell you when your public health nurse will be in school.
+School nurses offer drop in sessions in schools and you make an appointment to see them.
+If you want to talk to your school nurse, ask pupil support or your school reception and they will tell you when they will be in school.

 It’s important that you feel happy at school and see it as a safe place where you learn and grow.
 Being happy at school makes you to learn better, make friends more easily and feel good about yourself.
 If you’re feeling unhappy or stressed at school, it’s important that you talk to someone and find out how to get help and what you can do to feel better.